fluxninja/aperture/docs/content/get-started/get-started.md

 import TabItem from '@theme/TabItem';
 ```

-Aperture offers two primary modes for integration:

-**Aperture Serverless**: This is a managed service option.
-You can easily get
+Aperture is available as a managed service, [Aperture Cloud][cloud], or can be
-started by signing up for [Aperture Cloud][cloud], which offers a streamlined
-and managed experience.

-**Aperture for Infrastructure**: For those who prefer control over their
-infrastructure, Aperture can be self-hosted.
-This allows full integration within
-your existing infrastructure, providing greater customization and control.
-To
+self-hosted within your infrastructure.

-begin, the most straightforward approach is to sign up on Aperture Cloud and use
+The easiest way to get started with Aperture is to sign up on Aperture Cloud and
-the provided SDKs for integrating your application.
+integrate your application using SDKs.

+These are two main modes on how to get started with Aperture.

 <Tabs>